ChartGalaxy: A Dataset for Infographic Chart Understanding and Generation: Introduction

 The final \dataset{} dataset includes \synnum{} programmatically created infographic charts and \realnum{} real infographic charts.
 It is characterized by two key features.
 First, the high-quality infographic designs and associated templates from these reputable websites ensure a rich diversity in design styles and structural complexity.
-Second, each infographic chart, whether real or synthetic, is paired with the tabular data used to create it, enabling a clear mapping between the data and its visual representation.
-Together, these features make \dataset{} a useful dataset for training and evaluating LVLMs designed for the automatic understanding and generation of infographic charts.
+Second, each infographic chart, whether real or synthetic, is paired with its source data table, enabling a clear mapping between data and its visual representation.
+Together, these make \dataset{} well-suited for training and evaluating LVLMs for automatic infographic understanding and generation.
 We demonstrate the utility of \dataset{} through three representative applications, each highlighting a distinct aspect of its value (Fig.~\ref{fig:abs}).
 First, to evaluate and improve the ability of foundation models to understand infographic charts, we introduce a dataset for infographic chart understanding through the task of visual question answering (VQA).
 Second, to assess the capacity of models to generate executable representations of complex visual layouts, we present a benchmark for infographic chart code generation.
 Third, to explore the use of \dataset{} in creative content generation, we develop an example-based infographic chart generation method.